Chrysler increases revenue by $1m per day - without increasing costs

 Headquartered in Auburn Hills, Michigan, The Fiat Chrysler Group operates 33 manufacturing facilities in four countries and employs more than 52,000 people.

 The Brampton Assembly plant builds the Chrysler 300, Dodge Charger and Dodge Challenger with an annual output of 200,000 units.

-Due to the release of the new models an increase in demand was expected and the Brampton Assembly plant was asked to increase its daily rate from 930 to 969 units to ensure that the demand could be met.
+With the release of the new models, a substantial rise in customer demand was expected.
+As a result, the plant was tasked with improving daily production rate from 930 to 969 units to meet this increase.

-Steve Lin, a member of Chrysler’s simulation team, utilized SIMUL8 to study the line speed at Trim Chassis Final (TCF) and determine what changes could be made to increase the number of units produced each day.
+Steve Lin, a member of Chrysler’s simulation team, utilized Simul8's powerful simulation software to study the line speed at Trim Chassis Final (TCF) and assess potential changes to increase the number of units produced each day.

 How did Chrysler use simulation to increase throughput?